 Quilts have an amazing ability to preserve memories, and one way is by using photos on quilts.
 People are becoming more interested in keeping family memories alive through a variety of fabric projects.
 One project that is especially appealing to those of us in the quilting world is photo transfer quilts.
 These quilts allow us to express ourselves through one of our favorite art forms, while maintaining the integrity of treasured photos.

-Photo via Bluprint member debsdesigns7
+Photo via Craftsy member debsdesigns7

 Let’s explore how to create a photo transfer quilt!

 Via Craftsy member Quiltinjeni

 The best place to start a photo transfer project is by choosing a pattern.
 Once you have this basic foundation it is easier to determine photo placement and color choices.
 There are plenty of patterns to choose from, ranging from small wall-hangings (like the one pictured above) to full-sized bed quilts.
 Select a pattern that will coordinate with a theme or the home décor of the recipient.

 2. Pick your photos and decide how to arrange them

 Next, collect your photos to determine their arrangement.
 Take some time to sort through your photos, so that you include meaningful memories.
 Depending on the transfer method you’ll be using (I’ll discuss that in a moment) you may be able to create collages, crop or enlarge, or even turn color photos to black and white.
 Keep in mind that photos typically darken a bit when they’re put through the transfer process, so don’t include any photos that are very dark to begin with.

 Choose a fabric that will showcase your photos.
 The best fabric choice will depend on the photo you’re using.
 For example, if the photo is very busy, you might want to select a solid fabric.
 A black and white photo might look nice against a more colorful pattern.

 Now the real fun begins!
 There are so many ways to transfer photos to fabric you’ll have to choose a method that fits your time schedule, your skill level and your budget.